remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 ## Move the dot

-In this step we crate a component called Move.
+In this step we create a component called Move.
 This component has a spring animation, which by default goes from zero to one, and has a duration of four seconds (durationInFrames: 120) in the code snipped below:

 ```tsx twoslash title="src/Move.tsx"
 import React from "react";